Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Conclusion

-Despite the promising results, this study has limitations that open clear avenues for future research.
-A primary limitation is the size and source of our custom benchmark; while effective for this study, its automatic generation via LLM APIs (even with validation) may introduce inherent biases compared to human-curated datasets.
-Furthermore, our analysis did not include a systematic evaluation of computational latency, although the architectural simplicity of RRF compared to Cross-Encoders suggests a theoretical advantage.

-These limitations directly inform future work.
-The most critical next step, which follows directly from our ``Domain Mismatch'' finding, is to fine-tune a Cross-Encoder model specifically on our educational corpus.
-We hypothesize that this domain-adaptation step would allow the Cross-Encoder to learn the specific linguistic patterns of the lectures, potentially surpassing the RRF system and combining the best of both worlds: domain knowledge and SOTA neural architecture.

-Further research could also explore adaptive weighting schemes for the RRF, dynamically adjusting the balance between semantic and entity signals based on the query type (e.g., factual vs. conceptual).
-Finally, expanding the evaluation to multilingual data and incorporating human-in-the-loop assessments would provide a richer understanding of the system's real-world educational value.
+Further research directions include exploring adaptive weighting schemes for the RRF, dynamically adjusting the balance between semantic and entity signals based on the query type (e.g., factual vs. conceptual).
+Moreover, expanding the evaluation to multilingual data and incorporating human-in-the-loop assessments would provide a richer understanding of the system's real-world educational value.

 \authorcontributions{Conceptualization, F.G., F.P. and M.M.; methodology, F.G., F.P. and M.M.; software, F.G.; validation, F.G., F.P. and M.M.; data curation, F.G. and F.P.; writing---original draft preparation, F.G.; writing---review and editing, F.G., F.P.. and M.M.; supervision, F.P. and M.M.; funding acquisition, F.P..
 All authors have read and agreed to the published version of the manuscript.}